simonovicvladan/MatrixMultiplicationAnalysis/README.md

 3. BigMatrixMultiplicationBenchmarking class package rs.fon.master.ast2.matmull.benchmark works with big matrices (matrix size as command line parameter).
  -Results are presented in console output.

- Each class is documented and several most important methods are well documented.
+ Each class and several most important methods are well documented.

+ Code is written applying template method pattern and coding to specification (interface) principle.